jordanmmck/jordanmmck_react/README.md

   - Eric Weinstein?
 - Philosophy/Ideas
   - maps of meaning
-  - quotes from untethered soul?
+  - quotes from Untethered Soul?, Power of Now?
   - bunch of Academy of Ideas videos
   - bunch of Nietzsche
   - Jordan Hall stuff
-  - Naval, Bret + JP, etc. podcast episodes?
   - philosophy cards? "on meaning", "on contemplating death"?
 - Art
   - images of art